 For developers and procurement managers, choosing the right base material for wholesale bathroom vanities is a critical decision that impacts the long-term profitability of a project.
-And the choice between PVC, MDF, and plywood can feel like a balancing act between durability and style.

 If you choose the wrong material for a humid environment, you risk facing a wave of warranty claims for swollen doors and peeling finishes within 12 months.
 If you over-specify the material, you blow your budget.
 So which material will truly meet your needs while standing the test of time?